Henri Poincaré: Mass–energy relation

 Poincaré himself came back to this topic in his St. Louis lecture (1904).
 He rejected the possibility that energy carries mass and criticized his own solution to compensate the above-mentioned problems:

-In the above quote he refers to the Hertz assumption of total aether entrainment that was falsified by the Fizeau experiment but that experiment does indeed show that that light is partially "carried along" with a substance.
+In the above quote he refers to the Hertz assumption of total aether entrainment that was falsified by the Fizeau experiment but that experiment does indeed show that light is partially "carried along" with a substance.
 Finally in 1908 he revisits the problem and ends with abandoning the principle of reaction altogether in favor of supporting a solution based in the inertia of aether itself.

 He also discussed two other unexplained effects: (1) non-conservation of mass implied by Lorentz's variable mass $\gamma m$, Abraham's theory of variable mass and Kaufmann's experiments on the mass of fast moving electrons and (2) the non-conservation of energy in the radium experiments of Marie Curie.

 It was Albert Einstein's concept of mass–energy equivalence (1905) that a body losing energy as radiation or heat was losing mass of amount m = E/c2 that resolved Poincaré's paradox, without using any compensating mechanism within the ether.
 The Hertzian oscillator loses mass in the emission process, and momentum is conserved in any frame.
 However, concerning Poincaré's solution of the Center of Gravity problem, Einstein noted that Poincaré's formulation and his own from 1906 were mathematically equivalent.